beltran/gohive/README.md

 - `hive.server2.authentication = NOSASL`

 ### Connect using Http transport mode
-Binary transport mode is supported for this three options.
+Binary transport mode is supported for this three options(PLAIN, KERBEROS and NOSASL).
 Http transport is supported for PLAIN and KERBEROS:
 ``` go
 configuration := NewConnectConfiguration()
 configuration.HttpPath = "cliservice" // this is the default path although in hive